copperspice/cs_signal/README.md

 ### Introduction

 CsSignal is a library for thread aware Signal/Slot delivery.
 This library does not depend upon CopperSpice or any other libraries.

 One of the major benefits of CsSignal is how the library delivers signals in a multithreaded application.
 Signals can be delivered using a queued connection or a blocking queued connection.

 In the CsSignal library signals and slots are both methods whereas in many other signal/slot libraries each signal is a separate object.

 ### System Requirements

-To use CsSignal you will need a C++14 compiler and a C++14 standard library.
+To use CsSignal you will need a C++17 compiler and a C++17 standard library.

-Currently uses the Autotools build system for building and running the unit test suite.
+Uses the CMake build system for building and running the unit test suite.
 The library has been tested with clang sanitizer and a major code review.

 ### Documentation